MetaMask/metamask-docs/wallet/how-to/register-token.md

 sidebar_position: 6
 ---

-# Register a token with users
+# Display tokens

-When a user opens MetaMask, they're shown a variety of assets, including tokens.
+When a user opens MetaMask, they're shown some major ERC-20 tokens by default.
-By default, MetaMask detects some major ERC-20 tokens and displays them, but for most custom ERC-20 tokens, the user must [register the token manually](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H).
+However, for most custom ERC-20 tokens, the user must [register the token manually](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H).
 This process involves the user interacting with contract addresses, and is error-prone.

-MetaMask also supports displaying a user's NFTs in their wallet, but MetaMask doesn't detect and display the NFTs by default.
+MetaMask also doesn't detect and display a user's NFTs by default.
 The user must [explicitly turn on NFT autodetection or add their NFTs manually](https://support.metamask.io/hc/en-us/articles/360058238591-NFT-tokens-in-your-MetaMask-wallet).
 Moreover, NFT autodetection only detects NFTs on Ethereum Mainnet.